agerstam/rpm-analyze/README.md

 - `host-rpms.sh` which enumerates and creates the CSV for all host rpms
 - `rpm-deps.sh` which takes in one or more arguments expressed as rpm package names and generates a combined CSV for all rpms.
 - `rpm-plot.py` is a Python script which generates the plot using the CSV data from `host-rpms.sh`
+- `scan-rpms.sh` saves all known CVEs for rpms installed on the system by querying [Open Source Vulnerability](https://osv.dev/) APIs.

 The scripts can be run natively, outside a container but modification should be done to every execution of `rpm` to not run as chroot.

 host-rpms: